 Wage and Hour Laws: A State-by-State Survey, Third Edition is the complete guide to each state’s wage and hour laws.
-It covers state laws, regulations, wage orders, and court decisions and provides analysis to help practitioners interpret and apply each state's requirements.
-Covering all 50 states, plus the District of Columbia and Puerto Rico, the treatise addresses, jurisdiction by jurisdiction, state wage and hour issues including: minimum wage and overtime; timing, place and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; defenses; damages; attorneys’ fees litigation; liens specific to unpaid wages; forum; availability of class actions; exemptions; the procedural mechanisms for enforcing violations on a class-wide basis; and more.
+It covers state laws, regulations, wage orders, and court decisions, and provides analysis to help practitioners interpret and apply each state’s requirements.
+Its state-by-state analysis includes: minimum wage and overtime; timing, place, and manner of payment to employees; mandatory payments in addition to overtime; prohibitions on hours worked and mandatory leave; enforcement and remedies; defenses; damages; attorneys’ fees litigation; liens specific to unpaid wages; forum; availability of class actions; exemptions; the procedural mechanisms for enforcing violations on a class-wide basis; and more.